rgoshen/complete_java_development_bootcamp/README.md

 # Cheat Sheet
-This cheat sheet contains the most important takeaways that lead up to section one.
+This cheat sheet contains the most important takeaways that lead up to section ten.

 ## Table of Contents